niamurrell/psqlz-exp-node-starter/README.md

 * Clone repo and `cd` into directory
 * `nvm use`
 * `npm i`
-* Open `.env.default` and copy/paste into new file in root director `.env`.
+* Open `.env.default` and copy/paste into new file in root directory `.env`.
 Fill in the environment variables.
-For the sake of this readme `PORT` is set to 4000.
+For the sake of this Readme `PORT` is set to 4000.
 * Open Postgres command line using `psql` and then in the Postgres command line:
 	* Create a new user for this app's database: `CREATE ROLE username WITH LOGIN PASSWORD 'password' CREATEDB;`. **username** and **password** should match what you've added to the `.env` file.
 	* Create a database for this app: `CREATE DATABASE dbname;`. **dbname** should match what you've added to the `.env` file.

-> NOTE: The master branch is the final demo after all 4 tutorials.
+> NOTE: The master branch of this repo is the final demo after all 4 tutorials.
 The ending point of each tutorial is in its own branch.

 ## Run The App

 * `npm run start`
 * Open Postman to play around with the queries and results.
-Open the **Body** tab and make sure `x-www-form-urlencoded` iss selected.
+Open the **Body** tab and make sure `x-www-form-urlencoded` is selected.
 * Some routes to try out:
+	* *One-to-one:*
 		* **POST** to `localhost:4000/api/customers`.
 You can add data for `firstname`, `lastname`, `age`, `street`, and `phone`.
 You will see the address data is linked to the customer by association.
 Repeat with more customer data if you want.
 		* **GET** to `localhost:4000/api/customers`.
 You will see the associated data for all customers (with address) you added in previous step.
+	* *One-to-many:*
 		* **GET** to `localhost:4000/api/companies/init`.
 You will seed some company data and see a 'Done!' success message.
 		* **GET** to `localhost:4000/api/companies/all`.
 You will the companies with their associated products listed.
+	* *Many-to-many:*
 		* **GET** to `localhost:4000/api/projects/init`.
 You will seed some project and user data and see a 'OK' success message.
 		* **GET** to `localhost:4000/api/projects/all`.
 You will the projects with their associated workers listed.

-	Play around with different ways to insert and query data to learn more about using Sequelize associations (sandbox branches).
+	Play around with different ways to insert and query data to learn more about using Sequelize associations.